J-CF-Leung/Study_Vault/Part III Project/MPGC Interview prep.md

 ## $\ce{ Zr_{2}O_{3} }$

 ### Structure and bands
+- _Ab initio_ calculations
- - Calculated using DFPT (VASP) for force constants
+ - VASP for force constants
+	 - Structure optimisation: by _relaxing_ lattice constants and atomic coordination
+	 - Passivation atoms: _hydrogen_
+	 - Using a _finite difference method_
  - Phonopy for dispersion
+	 - VASP only computes frequencies near $\Gamma$

 - Change in band structure:
 	- Perpendicular electric field (doping), as the atoms _respond differently_
 	- Strain

+- Focus on a _group of bands_
+	- Many bands, rich phenomena
+	- Is _isolated_ from other gaps

 ### Determining Euler classes
 - Calculate Euler classes in _patches_
 - Draw Dirac strings
-- Consistency with translational symmetry and continuity
+- Consistency with translational symmetry and continuity with other fields

 - There are _multiple equivalent configurations_ due to _gauge freedom_
 	- Only _node annihilation/creation_ is gauge-invariant